Rajeh-Dalbah/Movies-Library/README.md

 you should Install the required packages like : npm install express cors, to run the project.

 you should Install that packages to run this project its:  express, cors, axios.

+install Postgres Database.

+create databse with rhe name "movie".

+connect database with server using command "psql -d movie -f schema.sql".

+use the url to proccesing what you want.

 to start server command "npm start" so the server will run.